sultanija16/tidzaa/README.md

-C++, Java, JavaScript and Python.
+C++, Java, HTML, CSS, and Javascript.
-Aspiring to learn HTML and CSS more
+Aspiring to learn Python